John Ewing Jr.

 John Ewing Jr. (born April 18, 1961) is an American politician, minister, and former police officer serving as the 52nd mayor of Omaha, Nebraska, since 2025.
 A member of the Democratic Party, he was first elected in 2025, defeating incumbent Republican mayor Jean Stothert.
+Prior to his election as Mayor, Ewing served in the Omaha Police Department, retiring as a deputy police chief in 2006, and served as the Douglas County Treasurer from 2007 to 2025.
+Ewing was the Democratic nominee for Congress in 2012 in Nebraska's 2nd congressional district, narrowly losing to Republican Congressman Lee Terry.

-Previously, Ewing served as Omaha deputy police chief and had been the treasurer of Douglas County, Nebraska since 2007 until his election as mayor.
-Ewing is the first African American to be elected mayor of Omaha, and the first Democrat elected to the mayoralty since 2009.
+Ewing is the first African American to be elected mayor of Omaha, and the first Democrat elected as Mayor since 2009.

-Education
+Early career

 Ewing graduated from Omaha Northwest High School, where he was a member of both the football and basketball teams.
-He holds a bachelor's degree in business administration and criminal justice and a master's degree in urban studies from the University of Nebraska Omaha.
+He attended the University of Nebraska Omaha, receiving his bachelor's degree in business administration and criminal justice, and his master's degree in urban studies.
+Ewing served for twenty-five years with the Omaha Police Department, retiring as Deputy Chief of Police in 2006.